-Alias maps allows to remap destination numbers in a powerful way, using regexp substitution, see appendix D on page 187.
+Alias maps allows to remap destination numbers in a powerful way, using regexp substitution, see appendix D on page 191.
 It consists in a prioritized set of rules which can be applied to outbound calls, rewriting the called number.

-▲ Alias maps expansion happens very early in the call setup, but those rules will not be applied to the defined emergency numbers, if any.
+Alias maps expansion happens very early in the call setup, but those rules will not be applied to the defined emergency numbers, if any.
 On the other hand, they will be applied before the check for feature codes, service classes and short numbers.

-To create a new mapping, open the main configuration window (figure 5.20) by clicking on the Services $\checkmark \rightarrow$ Alias maps.
+To create a new mapping, open the main configuration window (figure 5.20) by clicking on the Services $\searrow \rightarrow$ Alias maps.
 In that dialog, click on the Add button \boxdot and create a new mapping using a descriptive name.
-To add new rules, select it and click on the Next button \blacktriangleright to enter the alias maps rules dialog, figure 5.21 on the facing page.
+To add new rules, select it and click on the Next button \triangleright to enter the alias maps rules dialog, figure 5.21 on the next page.

 New rules can be created and destroyed using the Add \square and Delete \blacksquare buttons.
-A new rule consists in a descriptive name, and the match and replace
+A new rule consists in a descriptive name, and the match and replace patterns.
+The Match rule is the pattern against which the called number is matched.
+If a match is found, the Replace rule pattern is used to rewrite the called number, using the set of rules explained in appendix D on page 191.